 If these lifestyle changes are not enough to protect your heart health, our cardiologists may recommend medications to:

 - Reduce the risk of developing a clot

 For some people, lifestyle changes and medications are not enough to treat the atherosclerosis or stop it from worsening.
 St. Joseph's Heart & Vascular Institute can provide advanced, award-winning treatment options, including:

 You can reduce your risk of developing plaque buildup by making healthy lifestyle changes and following your doctor’s advice to manage existing health conditions.

-St. Joseph's Heart & Vascular Institute is a leader in providing care for cardiovascular conditions, such as atherosclerosis, in the Stockton region.
+St. Joseph's Morrissey Family Heart and Vascular Institute is a leader in providing care for cardiovascular conditions, such as atherosclerosis, in the Stockton region.